The Carlyle

 Postwar owner Robert Whittle Dowling, a Broadway producer and tycoon, ramped up the glamour.
 Social references were required to obtain an apartment – or even a room.
 To this day, rooms are called apartments, even if you’re just staying the night.
 Harry Truman became the first US president to visit, a tradition followed by every president up to Bill Clinton (John F. Kennedy outdid them all, keeping an apartment at the hotel for ten years).

 The Art Deco décor is the real deal, dating from the hotel’s origins.
 Still, every effort has ensued to keep things fresh.
-A parade of blue-chip designers tweaked the interiors over the years, including Dorothy Draper, Mark Hampton and, most recently, Thierry Despont.
+A parade of blue-chip designers tweaked the interiors over the years, including Dorothy Draper, Mark Hampton and Thierry Despont.
 And Renzo Monglardino created the heady Gallery, inspired by the sultan’s dining room at Topkapi Palace (he even designed the teacups).
-Alexandra Champalimaud is the latest with new guest room designs.
+Tony Chi is the latest with to create new guest rooms and suites.
 The hotel is part of the Rosewood Group.

 Keep in mind: The hotel has the clubby, closed-to-interlopers feel of a residential apartment building that can be off-putting.
 Walls are thick, but we heard mild noise from the room next door.